pkcarlislellc/papershaper/README.md

 Updated and clarified the documentation.
 Updated the webcam listings.
 Added copyright and contact information compatible with Debian format and requirements.
-Replaced defualt images with images with a more clear usage license.
+Replaced default images with images with a more clear usage license.
-Put Python 2 code in its own legacy git.
+Branched Python 2 code into its own legacy git repository.